arc-research-lab/AGILE/toturial/02_Hello_AGILE_Docker/README.md

 # Hello AGILE in Docker

-To use AGILE in Docker containers, you need to compile and install all necessary kernel modules including [gdrcopy](../../driver/gdrcopy/) and [AGILE NVMe driver](../../driver/agile_nvme_driver/) on the host machine and swith the target SSDs' driver to AGILE.
+To use AGILE in Docker containers, you need to compile and install all necessary kernel modules, including [gdrcopy](../../driver/gdrcopy/) and [AGILE NVMe driver](../../driver/agile_nvme_driver/) on the host machine and switch the target SSDs' driver to AGILE.
 Then you can create a container like this:

 ```bash
 bash -c 'docker run -dt --privileged --name agile --runtime=nvidia --gpus all --device=/dev/AGILE-NVMe-* --device=/dev/gdrdrb nvcr.io/nvidia/cuda:12.4.1-devel-ubuntu22.04 bash'